MartinHeroux/spike2py/docs/source/index.rst

 Tutorial
 ========
-If this is your first time using spike2py, the quickest way to up and running is to work through the tutorial.
+If this is your first time using spike2py, it is recommended that you work through the tutorial.

 .. toctree::
    :maxdepth: 1